 “Being a Bridesmaid is Breaking My Budget!”

 Well, fast forward to today and I really regret saying yes.
-Her older sister is the Matron of Honor and is an honest nightmare.
+Her older sister is the Matron of Honor and is a nightmare.
 The sister refuses to plan anything the way the bride requests and has threatened several times to not show up at the bachelorette party.
 The bride’s current best friend also went to high school with us and is a total flake…she hasn’t picked up the slack in planning a thing.
 The other two bridesmaids are her college friends and live a 6-hour drive away and are understandably not much help.

 Now I am getting tearful calls from the bride since basically her entire support network is bailing on her and she has been asking me to plan the shower and bacherlorette.
 I am helping as much as I possibly can (I live well over two hours away and work long hours to pay for my grad school courses), but I am starting to reach my wit’s (and budget’s) end as this wedding is taking over my life and finances.
 One the one hand, I really want to be there for the bride as much as possible as it’s completely unfair how her family and closer friends are ignoring her wishes and even refuse to respond to any messages asking for help.
 On the other hand, I am honestly not that close with the bride anymore, will not likely hear from her for a year after the wedding, and cannot afford to invest the time and funds all on my own.